airl-iisc/IndraEye/docs/README.md

 ## Citation

-If you use our method, code, or results in your research, please consider citing our paper:
+If you use our dataset, code, or results in your research, please consider citing our paper:

 ```BibTeX
 @article{gurunath2024indraeye,